Business Formation Lawyer in Virginia

 - Slowly start implementing your succession plan before retirement, to ensure a smoother process

 Although it can be easy to delay this process, doing so can put your business at risk of crisis within your business.
+A business succession plan should be completed well before you need to use it.
+Failing to do the preparations to make a business succession plan can be a costly mistake that can hurt your business in the future.
+Without a plan, your successors may not know what tasks or issues to address within your business first.
 Call Dale Jensen, PLC to discuss a succession plan as early as the business formation stage so that we can guide you in the process of business succession planning.

 Planning for the future of your business is not something to be taken lightly.
+It is not something that you should leave up to chance.
 Although the plan may not need to be implemented for quite some time, it’s absolutely necessary that you put together a business succession plan for when the time comes.
+The earlier you work on your plan, the better.
 At Dale Jensen, PLC, we know that the idea of developing a business succession plan can feel overwhelming.
 Our services can provide you with a thoughtful, clear, and straightforward way to safeguard the future of your business.

 What to Know About Corporate Law

 Corporate law includes a body of laws and regulations that oversee the formation of companies.
 Business entities have their own regulations to follow that dictate how they should conduct their operations.
 These laws include the rights of all the people who are involved in owning and operating a company.
 Corporate law is complex.
+You need to work with a lawyer who has the right experience and knowledge of corporate law, as well as the related For anyone who is not familiar with corporate law, it can be incredibly difficult to understand.
 It is therefore generally a good idea to speak with an experienced Virginia business formation lawyer before making any assumptions about your rights and/or obligations under U.S. corporate law.
+It is best to understand your full legal options so that you can be as prepared as possible.
 The experienced team at Dale Jensen, PLC is always available to clarify corporate law matters that affect startups and/or existing business entities.

 Corporate Law – The Basics

 The first step to understanding corporate law is to understand what a corporation is.
 Corporations are legal entities and are separate from their owners and shareholders.
 Corporations conduct business in their own names rather than in the names of the owners.
 Limited liability means that the owners cannot lose more than the company during litigation.
 Not all companies are constructed as corporations.
 However, the concept of “corporate law” does extend to non-corporations as well, depending on the regulations in question.
 The terminology of business law is complex and confusing.
+Getting familiar with this specific area of law can be difficult for anyone who does not have a legal background.
 Thankfully, a Virginia business formation lawyer can answer any questions you may have about this area of the law.

 Generally speaking, the point of corporate law is to regulate business operations so that American companies (and foreign companies conducting business in the U.S.) operate on the same playing field.
 These laws are meant to help businesses.
 They are not generally put into place to make it more difficult for businesses to succeed.
 With that said, when new businesses run into regulations that make it difficult for them to get off the ground, a Virginia business formation lawyer can help them navigate the legal challenges they face.